 The Graduate Bulletin is available to students in both print and electronic forms.
 Print bulletins are updated annually.
 Electronic versions of the Graduate Bulletin may be updated more frequently to reflect changes approved by the campus community.
 As such, students are encouraged to refer to the most recently available electronic version of the Graduate Bulletin.
 This version is available at the CSM website.
-The electronic version of this document.
+The electronic version of the Graduate Bulletin is considered the official version of this document.
 In case of disagreement between the electronic and print versions, the electronic version takes precedence.